Police: Sacramento shooting was gunfight among gang rivals

 Police were trying to determine if a stolen handgun found at the crime scene was used in the massacre.
 It had been converted to a weapon capable of automatic gunfire.

-Detectives also were trying to determine whether the gun Martin brandished in the video was used, according to the official, who was briefed on the investigation but was not authorized to publicly discuss details and spoke on condition of anonymity.
+They are also investigating whether a gun one of the brothers, Smiley Martin, 27, brandished in a video was used in the shooting, a law enforcement official told The Associated Press.
+The official was briefed on the investigation but was not authorized to publicly discuss details and spoke on condition of anonymity.

-Martin and his brother were among those wounded when gunfire erupted about a block from the state Capitol at about 2 a.m.
+Martin and his brother were among those wounded in the gunfire that erupted about 2 a.m.
 Sunday as bars closed and patrons filled the streets.

-Investigators have said previously that they were trying to determine if a street fight outside a nightclub may have sparked the shooting.

 The Sacramento County coroner identified the three women killed as Johntaya Alexander, 21; Melinda Davis, 57; and Yamile Martinez-Andrade, 21.
 The three men killed were Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.

-Ten people were wounded in addition to the Martin brothers and at least two remained hospitalized with gunshot wounds.
+Ten people were wounded in addition to the Martin brothers.
+At least two remained hospitalized with gunshot wounds.

-Smiley Martin was arrested in the hospital and will be booked when his condition improves enough for him to be jailed, police said.
+Smiley Martin faces charges of possession of a firearm by a prohibited person and possession of a machine gun.
+He remained hospitalized and it wasn’t clear if he had an attorney who could speak for him.

 A 31-year-old man seen carrying a handgun immediately after the shooting was arrested Tuesday on a weapons charge.
 Police said they don’t believe his gun was used in the shooting.